 Step 2: Appoint a Minnesota Registered Agent

 In Minnesota, every LLC will need to designate a registered agent.
-A registered agent is simply an individual or company with a Minnesota street address who will be responsible for any legal correspondence.
-This commonly includes the receipt of legal documents, such as lawsuit notifications, on behalf of the business.
+A registered agent is an individual or company with a Minnesota street address responsible for legal correspondence.
+This commonly includes receiving legal documents, such as lawsuit notifications, on behalf of the business.

 Step 3: File the Minnesota LLC Articles of Organization

-There are a few sections and terms that can be confusing when filling out the Articles of Organization.
-I’ll go over the sections that tend to give people trouble, so you can answer them right.
+A few sections and terms can be confusing when filling out the Articles of Organization.
+I’ll go over the sections that tend to give people trouble so you can answer them right.

 Organizers

-The LLC Organizer is someone who is involved with filing the Articles of Organization.
+The LLC Organizer is involved with filing the Articles of Organization.
 The Organizer may or may not be a member (LLC owner), such as a mentor, attorney, or accountant, but the initial members could also be an organizer.

 Client Reference

-Individual filers will leave this section blank, but if an attorney or entity formation service were completing the articles on your behalf, they would include a reference number to track the application.
+Individual filers will leave this section blank.
+However, if an attorney or entity formation service completed the articles on your behalf, they would include a reference number to track the application.

 Minnesota Business Snapshot

-This is a voluntary section to include information regarding the number of employees, women, minority or veteran ownership, business classification, and more.
+This voluntary section includes information regarding the number of employees, women, minority or veteran ownership, business classification, and more.

 - Bizee – Best prices for additional business services (starting at $0 plus state fees)